 Here are examples of some common redemption opportunities from Australia:

-- Any Australian city to Hong Kong operated by Cathay Pacific: 80,000/54,000 points return in Business/Premium Economy
+- Any Australian city to Hong Kong operated by Cathay Pacific: 60,000 /90,000 miles return in Premium Economy/Business Class

 You might also be interested in checking out our guide to the best uses of 100,000 Asia Miles.